minidoge/p2pool/README.md

 -------------------------
 * https://github.com/hardcpp/P2PoolExtendedFrontEnd

-Notes for Litecoin:
+Notes for minidoge:
 =========================
 Requirements:
 -------------------------
-In order to run P2Pool with the Litecoin network, you would need to build and install the ltc_scrypt module that includes the scrypt proof of work code that Litecoin uses for hashes.
+In order to run P2Pool with the minidoge network, you would need to build and install the minu_scrypt module that includes the scrypt proof of work code that minidoge uses for hashes.

 Linux:

-    cd litecoin_scrypt
+    cd minidoge_scrypt
     sudo python setup.py install

 Windows (mingw):